-- Five things the learners have in common
+- Five things the learner archetypes have in common

 - Mundane and sacred learning

 - Walking each archetype through the four stages of growth

 What are Archetypes?

 Archetypes are universal patterns of human nature that coordinate how we think and feel.
 All we have to do is say “angel” or “hermit”, and instantly, others know what kind of person we are talking about.
 This is indicative of the amount of power that each archetype contains.
 The Greek origin of the word “archetype” comes from the words archē, meaning “beginning or original” and typos, meaning “pattern, model or type”.
 Thus, an archetype is the original or first pattern from which all others are made.

 Due to the nature of this offering where audio files are available for immediate download, refunds are not available.